PhillipNyarko/Wordle/README.md

 ## Installation
   1. Download Installer ->
   2. Click on Wordle Executable ->
-  3.   lay Away!
+  3. Play Away!

 ## How To Play
 A random 5-letter word is selected.
 Your job is to guess the word in 6 guesses or less.